BetterWayElectronics/secure-wireguard-implementation/README.md

 Run the following: `systemctl enable knockd.service` and `systemctl is-enabled knockd.service` it should now come up as `enabled`.

+It may still not start due to the sequence of how things start up, so it may error out saying that there is no wg0 interface.
+If this is the case change the order of services at boot.

 ### Unbound Not Starting at Boot ###
 Confirm if port 5353 is not already in use by something else with `lsof -i -P -n | grep LISTEN` Kill the PID of whatever is already using that port.